dralshehri/hijridate/README.md

 ## Documentation

-Please see <https://hijridate.readthedocs.io> for full documentation of this package, including background, benchmarking, usage examples and API reference.
+Please refer to <https://hijridate.readthedocs.io> for complete documentation on this package, which includes background information, benchmarking, usage examples, and API reference.

+## Contributing

+If you're interested in contributing, please check out the [Contributing](https://github.com/dralshehri/hijridate/blob/main/.github/CONTRIBUTING.md) guideline for more information on how you can help!

 ## License